JVerbruggen/JurjenLang/README.md

 thirdvar = "some random text"
 fourthboolean = true
 ```
 Currently, only four types are allowed; integer, float, string and boolean.
-Why would you ever wawnt more? ...Right?
+Why would you ever want more? ...Right?

 ### Define a function
 ```